Laboratoire-de-Chemoinformatique/Synto/docs/installation.rst

     echo 'export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring' >> ~/.bashrc
     exec "bash"

-Then navigate to the GSLRetro folder and run the following command:
+Then navigate to the Synto folder and run the following command:

 .. code-block:: bash

-    conda activate gslretro_env
+    conda activate Synto_env
     poetry install --with cpu

 Also you can install enviroment in your jupyter kernel

 .. code-block:: bash

-    python -m ipykernel install --user --name gslretro_env --display-name "gslretro"
+    python -m ipykernel install --user --name Synto_env --display-name "Synto"

 Data downloading
 ------------

-For using the GSLRetro in planning we first need to download the pretrained neural networks, reaction rules and building blocks database.
+For using the Synto in planning we first need to download the pretrained neural networks, reaction rules and building blocks database.
 Then we can generate the configuration file for planning with default parameters of the MCTS search.

 .. code-block:: bash

     # Download pretrained neural networks, reaction rules and building block databases
-    gslretro_download_data
+    Synto_download_data
     # Generate default configuration yaml file for MCTS search
-    gslretro_default_config
+    Synto_default_config